AbstractMenus/Docs/advanced/generation.rst

 A catalog is a dynamic collection of objects of the same type.
 Each catalog has its own unique name.
 The catalog can also have additional parameters that you can specify in the same ``catalog`` block.

-Each catalog has its own placeholders.
-They can be used almost anywhere in the menu, including templates for generation.
-Below are the default catalogs available in AbstractMenus.
+Each catalog provides own palceholders due one of the :ref:`Value Extractor <value-extractors>`.
+To know that placeholders you can use with some catalog, just look at the placeholders which provides extractor which catalog uses.
+Then just add ``ctg_`` prefix.
+These placeholders can be used in templates for generation.
+Below are the default catalogs currently available in AbstractMenus.

 .. tip:: You can create your own catalogs, using an API.

 Players
 ~~~~~~~

-Type: ``PLAYERS``
+**Type**: ``PLAYERS``

+**Extractor type**: :ref:`extractor-entity`

 Returns all online players on the server.
-Unlike other catalogs, it has no placeholders.
-Instead, you can use any placeholders, but in the format of catalog placeholders, that is, with the ``ctg_`` prefix.
-During the generation of the menu, the placeholder will be replaced according to the player's object from the catalog, not the player who opened the menu.
+Since this catalog uses :ref:`extractor-entity` and all objects in provided collection are Players, you can use any regular placehodler with ``ctg_`` prefix when you use this catalog type.
 Example:

 ::